 This can continue until the bones rub together or fuse, resulting in extreme pain.

-When the coffin bone rotates upward, the horse must move its hind limbs in a way that stiffens the back in a hollow posture.
+When the coffin bone rotates upward in the hind feet, the horse must move its hind limbs in a way that stiffens the back in a hollow posture.
 Consistent movement in this posture will bring the dorsal spinous processes closer together, resulting in kissing spine.

-A horse with a diagnosed kissing spine should also have sacro-iliac and hock x-rays to determine if treatment for arthritis in these areas is warranted.
+Horses diagnosed with kissing spine should also have sacro-iliac ultrasound and hock x-rays to determine if treatment for arthritis in these areas is warranted.
+Alternative therapies, such as chiropractic and acupuncture treatments, can help with compensatory pain and improve mobility as well.

 Signs & Symptoms